 Sherlock Holmes in the 22nd Century is an animated television series.
-Produced by DiC Entertainment, it aired on FOX from September 1999 to July 2001.
-A total of 26 episodes in two seasons.
-Hundreds of years after the Great Detective's time, a female Lestrade of New London's Scotland Yard discovers that a Mad Scientist has created a clone of the infamous Professor Moriarty from cells taken from his frozen corpse at Reichenbach Falls.
+Produced by DiC Entertainment, it aired on FOX from September 1999 to July 2001 for a total of 26 episodes in two seasons.
+Hundreds of years after the Great Detective's time, Inspector Beth Lestrade of New London's Scotland Yard discovers that a mad scientist has created a clone of the infamous Professor James Moriarty from cells taken from his frozen corpse at Reichenbach Falls.
 Using the latest technology, she has the well-preserved body of Sherlock Holmes rejuvenated and reanimated to help her foil the plans of what they initially believe to simply be a Moriarty-obsessed madman.After about half an episode of being disoriented and disadvantaged by being three hundred years out of his own time, Holmes settles down, moves into a Holmes museum recreation of his old apartment, and the game is, once again, afoot.In addition to Lestrade, Holmes is ably assisted by a new Watson, Lestrade's robotic partner who adopts his predecessor's personality and mannerisms after downloading Watson's collected writings.
 He soon gains a Latex Perfection mask giving him Watson's superficial appearance.
-Holmes also adopts a new team of Irregulars (with no mention made of Wiggins' name coinciding with the original Irregular leader).Each episode was Suggested By a story from the canon, though the extent of the resemblance varies widely: some stories are translated closely, simply transposing the characters to a new setting ("Silver Blaze" with asteroid racing craft, rather than racehorses) while others take little more than names and some concepts ("The Hounds of the Baskervilles" is about "werewolves" on a lunar colony).
-Most of the stories were, however, rewritten to make Moriarty the ultimate culprit (usually as The Man Behind the Man).See also Sherlock and Elementary for other modern-setting reinterpretations of the Sherlock Holmes mythos.
+Holmes also adopts a new team of Irregulars (with no mention made of Wiggins' name coinciding with the original Irregular leader).Each episode was suggested by a story from the canon, though the extent of the resemblance varies widely: some stories are translated closely, simply transposing the characters to a new setting ("Silver Blaze" with asteroid racing craft, rather than racehorses) while others take little more than names and some concepts ("The Hounds of the Baskervilles" is about "werewolves" on a lunar colony).
+Most of the stories were, however, rewritten to make Moriarty the ultimate culprit (usually as the man behind the man).See also Sherlock and Elementary for other modern-setting reinterpretations of the Sherlock Holmes mythos.

 This series provides examples of: